Christ-Mind-Teachings/cmi-col/_book7/chap05.md

 ---
 ref: "5"
 title: "New Forms of Love"
-subtitle: "A messagee from the Voice of Christ through a choir of Angels, in the presence of Archangel Raphael and Archangel Gabriel"
+subtitle: "A message from the Voice of Christ through a choir of Angels, in the presence of Archangel Raphael and Archangel Gabriel"
 ---